Developer Guide

 - Timestamp: A record of the date and time an event occurred

-- Tag: A keyword or term assigned to a piece of information (e.g., a patient) to describe or categorize it
+- Tag: A medical condition or status assigned to a piece of information (e.g., diabetes, G6PD) to describe or categorize it

 - Command Line Interface: A text-based interface for interacting with a computer program